dotavi/dotavi/README.md

 ### Hi there 👋, I'm Avinash Sewpersadh

 - 🔭 I’m currently working on ...
 Backend Design NodeJS+Typescript API's with MongoDB
 - 🌱 I’m currently learning ...
-UiPath, OpenRPA TagUi
+UiPath, React Native
 - 👯 I’m looking to collaborate on ...
+High fashion Modelling Shoots
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... my receding hairline
 - 💬 Ask me about ...
 TmForum SID, Telecomms, ODA
 - 📫 How to reach me: ...
 [Linkedin](https://linkedin.com/in/avinashsewpersadh)        [Twitter ](https://twitter.com/asewpersadh)     [email](mailto:avi.ukzn@gmail.com)
 - ⚡ Fun fact: ...
 Competitive Art used to be in the Olympics.